November 12, 2013

-Following Erickson recommendation, the Province bought, at apparently discount price 300 London plane tree which had been over-ordered for the World’s fair in Spokane, WA.
+Following Erickson recommendation, the Province bought, at apparently discounted price 300 London plane trees which had been over-ordered for the World’s fair in Spokane, WA.
 Later the city refused to plant them, they have ended on a waterfront promenade in Victoria

 Seven Stones, A portrait of Arthur Erickson, Edith Iglauer, University of Washington Press, 1981